 Exercising The Auto-Renewal Clause in the BPOA Lease

-Including an auto-renewal clause in a Berkeley lease is legal, but only if you follow very specific rules under Berkeley Municipal Code Chapter 13.79.
-Many landlords don’t realize that improper use of an auto-renewal clause can lead to civil penalties and make the provision unenforceable.
+Including an auto-renewal clause in a Berkeley lease is legal, but only if you follow very specific requirements under both California Civil Code Section 1945.5 and Berkeley Municipal Code Chapter 13.79.
+Many landlords do not realize that improper use of an auto-renewal clause can make the provision unenforceable and expose them to civil penalties.

-The BPOA lease includes an auto-renewal clause that members may elect to exercise.
-This clause allows the lease to automatically renew for another fixed term, typically 12 months, unless the tenant provides written notice that they do not wish to renew.
+The BPOA lease includes an optional auto-renewal clause that members may elect to exercise.
+This clause provides that the lease will automatically renew for another fixed term (typically 12 months) unless the tenant gives written notice of their intent not to renew.
+The BPOA lease is compliant with all state and local formatting and disclosure requirements.

 -